-Medals should always be treated with respect, be safeguarded and maintained in a clean but ORIGINAL condition – particularly old medals.
-Condition is reflective of a medal’s history (much like the patina of an antique) and should be maintained at all costs, provided you value their history.
+Medals should always be treated with respect, be safeguarded and maintained in a clean but ORIGINAL condition, particularly old medals.
+Condition is reflective of a medal’s history (much like the patina of an antique) and should be maintained at all costs if you value their history.

-NEVER clean medals with metal polish of any type!
-These will degrade the surface and remove any protective coating that has been applied.
+NEVER clean medals with a metal polish of any type!
+This will degrade the surface and remove any protective coating that has been applied.
 Once started it will also necessitate continual upkeep.
 Professionally mounted medals have treated surfaces to remove the necessity for polishing.
 The majority of medals can be cleaned by the following method:

 If your medals need more attention than the above cleaning can resolve, consider first what the medal is made of and / or seek professional advice.

 Silver is a soft metal that will tarnish to black if not maintained, or the surface is not treated by a professional medal mounter.
-Very light polishing with a silver polish impregnated cloth is recommended.
-If it requires anything stringer to remove spots etc, a silver dip solution will not do any appreciable damage as long as the instructions are followed.
-Sonic cleaning is another option best left to a jeweller.
+Very light polishing with a silver impregnated polishing cloth is recommended.
+If it requires anything stronger to remove stubborn spots etc, a commercial silver dip solution will not do any appreciable damage as long as the instructions are followed.
+Sonic cleaning is another option but best left to a jeweller.

 Silver/Nickle Plate & Cupro-nickle

 Silver coloured medals manufactured between the 1930s and mid-1960s can be a mix of the above which generally will remain shiny for much longer than pure silver.
 Use only a proprietary impregnated polishing cloth designed on these metals.
 There are ways to treat the surfaces to prolong the new appearance but this is best left to a professionals to do